 - AI features lag behind native multi-agent platforms like Velocity

-- Team, Business, and Enterprise tiers scale up; custom enterprise pricing for large deployments
+- Advanced and Enterprise tiers scale up; custom enterprise pricing for large deployments

 Verdict: Hootsuite remains the default choice for enterprise multi-brand operations where governance, compliance, and account volume matter more than AI workflow speed.
 For the head-to-head, see Velocity vs Buffer vs Hootsuite.